 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Cheddar Cheese vs. Pork — In-Depth Nutrition Comparison
+Cheese vs. Pork — In-Depth Nutrition Comparison

 Compare

-Differences between Cheddar Cheese and Pork
+Differences between cheese and pork

-• Pork's daily need coverage for Vitamin B1 is 71% higher.
+• Pork's daily need coverage for vitamin B1 is 71% higher.

-• The amount of Sodium in Pork is lower.
+• The amount of sodium in pork is lower.

 The food types used in this comparison are Cheese, cheddar and Pork, fresh, loin, whole, separable lean and fat, cooked, broiled.